run-ai/docs/docs/admin/runai-setup/self-hosted/bcm/system-requirements.md

 ## Configure the Network Operator

-The default deployment of the Network Operator installs the boiler-plate services, but does not initialize the SR-IOV and Secondary network plugins.
+The default deployment of the Network Operator installs the boiler-plate services, but does not initialize the SR-IOV and secondary network plugins.
 To that the following CRD resources have to be created in that exact order:

-* SR-IOV Network Policies for each NVIDIA IB NIC.
+* SR-IOV Network Policies for each NVIDIA InfiniBand NIC
-* An nvIPAM IP address pool.
+* An nvIPAM IP address pool
-* SR-IOV IB Networks.
+* SR-IOV InfiniBand networks

-The new Network operator YAML specs will work on Ampere, Hopper and Blackwell-based DGX systems.
+The new Network Operator YAML specs will work on Ampere, Hopper and Blackwell-based DGX systems.
 The above CRD YAML specs can be downloaded from the following Gitlab repo: https://gitlab-master.nvidia.com/kuberpod/runai-deployment-assets

 1. Increase the number of simultaneous updates by the Network operator:
     ```